lishiyo/idea-factory-automator/memory-bank/architecture.md

     1. Create a new generator module (e.g., `src/managers/astroSiteGenerator.ts`) that adheres to the same implicit interface as `siteGenerator.ts` (i.e., takes a `schema` and eventually produces files/content).
     2. Update the `Orchestrator` (`src/index.ts`) to import and call the new generator instead of the EJS-based one.
 The `schema` generation, `fileManager`, and `deploymentManager` would likely remain unchanged.

-*   **Deployment Method:** If switching from Git-based deployment to using the Netlify API directly, only `src/managers/deploymentManager.ts` would need to be rewritten.
+*   **Deployment Method:** The current deployment uses the Netlify API directly.
+If switching to a different hosting provider or deployment method (e.g., Vercel, GitHub Pages), only `src/managers/deploymentManager.ts` would need to be rewritten while maintaining the same interface.